RenjiSann/RenjiSann/README.md

 # Hi ! 👋

-The name's Dorian and I'm a CS student currently studying @ EPITA Paris, France.
+The name's Dorian and I'm a student at EPITA Paris, France.

 ### Hobbies and Skills 🎯
 ---

 #### I love:
-- Embedded systems ✈
+- Embedded systems 💻
 - Sailing ⛵
 - Anything that is ocean-related 🌊
-- Math 📚
+- Maths  📚
-- Algorithmic 💻
+- Algorithmics 💻
-- Robotics 🤖

-#### Languages I Use
+#### Languages

 <img src="python_logo.png" height="40"> <img src="c_logo.png" height="40"> <img src="rust_logo.png" height="40">

+I like embedded, low-level and tooling stuff.
+If it has an LED and a datasheet, then I want to know how it works.

 ### Projects
 ---